 At least there’s a fool-proof way to find Spica, using the Big Dipper as a guide.
 Scouts and stargazers remember this trick with the saying: Follow the arc to Arcturus, and speed on (or drive a spike) to Spica.

-Here’s how you can speed on to find Spica.
-First look for the Big Dipper in the northern sky.
-The Dipper is highest in the sky in spring and summer.
+First, look for the Big Dipper in the northern sky.
+It’s highest in the evening sky in the northern spring and summer.
 Notice that the Big Dipper has a bowl and a long, curved handle.
-Find the Dipper, and then follow the curve of its handle outward, away from the Dipper itself.
-The first bright star you come to is orange Arcturus, but if you continue past it in the curving path, the next bright star is Spica.
-Scouts and stargazers remember this trick with the saying: Follow the arc to Arcturus, and speed on to Spica.
+Follow the arc of the Dipper’s handle outward, away from the Dipper’s bowl.
+The first bright star you come to is orange Arcturus.
+Then drive a spike (or speed on) along this curving path.
+And the next bright star you come to is Spica.

-History and mythology of Spica.
-Spica is from the Latin word for “ear,” and the general connotation is that it refers to an “ear of wheat.”
-Indeed, the star and the constellation Virgo itself were sometimes associated with the Greek goddess of the harvest, Ceres.
+The name Spica is from the Latin word for “ear” (of grain).
+The general connotation is that Spica refers to an “ear of wheat.”
+Indeed, the star and the constellation Virgo itself were sometimes associated with the Greek goddess of the harvest, Demeter.

 One Arabic name was Azimech, derived from words meaning Defenseless One or Solitary One.
 This title may be in reference to Spica’s solitary status with no other bright stars nearby.
 But Spica is not the most solitary star.
 That honor goes to Fomalhaut, sometimes called the Autumn Star.

 Spica’s position is RA: 13h 25m 12s, dec: -11° 09′ 41″

 Bottom line: Spica is the brightest star in Virgo.
 Spica is at least two stars orbiting extremely close together, distorting each other into egg shapes.